2022–23 Registration and Enrolment Procedures

 3. Department Registration

-Anthropology Graduate Office, 19 Ursula Franklin Street, Toronto, ON M5S 2S2.
 SGS Calendars are available on-line.
-There is an orientation for newly admitted graduate students on Wednesday, September 8, 2021.
+There is an orientation for newly admitted graduate students (September 7-8, 2022).
 All incoming PhD and Master's students, including those with prior graduate degrees from U of T Anthropology, are required to attend.

-Every Anthropology graduate student who is enrolling into courses must complete the 2021-2022 Program Statement Form and submit it to the Graduate Office - deadline: September 17, 2021.
+Every Anthropology graduate student who is enrolling into courses must complete the 2022-2023 Program Statement Form and submit it to the Graduate Office - deadline: September 30, 2022.
 Please consult the Anthropology Graduate Handbook, which outlines requirements for the graduate programs.
-The 2021-22 ANT Graduate Handbook is posted to the Graduate Student Handbook page.

 IMPORTANT - Off-Campus Registration: Students who are not on campus must submit an off-campus registration request.
 Off-campus requests are normally granted for academic purposes such as fieldwork.
 Students who are returning from the field or who have been off-campus must register their return to campus with the Graduate Office upon their return.
 The Off-campus registration form is available on the SGS Forms and Letters page.

 TCARD - What is a TCard?
 Your TCard is your identification for academic purposes.
 It includes your photo, UTORid, student number (or personnel number, for staff and faculty) and a barcode.
 It provides access to services and facilities such as libraries, athletic facilities, exams, meal plans, online learning portal, printing services, and more.
 TCard for incoming students will be available effective May 1, 2022.
 For details about how to get your TCard, please follow instructions from the TCard Office.

 4. Consult with Your Advisor and Enrol for Courses on ACORN